grafana/mimir/pkg/scheduler/DESIGN.md

 ##### Failure 1: Tenant Selection Priority over Query Component Selection (minor)

-The fact that the tenant selection was done first meant that a tenant's query traffic profile could essentially override the query component round-robin.
+The fact that the tenant selection was given priority over query-component selection meant that a tenant's query traffic profile could override the query component round-robin.
-With tenant selection done first, the decision pattern is essentially:

-> Dequeue something for `tenant-1` no matter what.
-> _Try_ to dequeue for a different query component than last time,
-> but if `tenant-1` has no requests for that component, move on
-> and dequeue something from the same query component anyway.

-If the query component round-robin was set to dequeue for a query for the store-gateways but the tenant rotation had selected `tenant-1` which was only sending ingester query at the time, the system would dequeue an ingester query in order to prioritize dequing for `tenant-1`.
+If the query component round-robin was set to dequeue for a query for the store-gateways but the tenant rotation had selected `tenant-1` which was only sending ingester query at the time, the system would dequeue an ingester query in order to prioritize dequeuing for `tenant-1`.

 ##### Failure 2: Inability to Prevent Processing Time Dominance by Slow Queries (major)